 Holt Field, home of the Tigers and our amazing eight-million dollar Track and Field facility.
-Photo courtesy of editor Trey Walter.
+Photo courtesy of sophomore Trey Walter.

 At San Luis Obispo High School, track and field is a popular sport where everyone has their own records for their events.
-The average track athlete at SLOHS personal records are becoming increasingly outran, jumped, and thrown by freak athletes from Texas, Georgia, and Florida.
+The average track athlete’s personal records are becoming increasingly outran, jumped, and thrown by freak athletes from Texas, Georgia, and Florida.
 With all of these high school athletes running so fast it begs a question: is SLOHS slow?

-Teenagers are running so fast they are beginning to qualify for the Olympics.
-16-year-old WHAT HS? high school junior Quincy Wilson recently competed in the American 4×400 meter dash team at the 2024 Paris Olympics.
+Teenagers are running so fast they are beginning to qualify for the Olympics, with sixteen-year-old high school junior Quincy Wilson recently competing in the American 4×400 meter dash team at the 2024 Paris Olympics.

 High school track athletes across the country are constantly raising the bar for what is possible for a teenager to achieve.
 However, the average track athlete is just there to have some fun and improve themselves, not to compare with others.

 “I do feel like our track athletes are becoming more athletic.
-Coach Steele has us on a very strict workout schedule.
-And you know, he has the sprinters always running.
-I never see those guys stop and the throwers, you know, you might think they’re some big fatties, but actually, they’re some pretty athletic people, you know, always lifting them weights,” said sophomore thrower Silo Villani.
+Coach Steele has us on a very strict workout schedule and he has the sprinters always running, I never see those guys stop.
+The throwers…they’re some pretty athletic people, always lifting them weights,” said sophomore and thrower Silo Villani.

 On March 7 at the 2025 Texas A&M Bluebonnet Invitational, not only did the senior Brayden Williams from Duncanville High School run a 9.99 second 100m dash, but in that same race the freshman Dillon Mitchell from C.E.
 King High School ran a 10.29 second 100 meter dash.
 What makes this even crazier is that the week after that Mitchell ran a 10.07 second 100 meter dash.
 That’s only 0.49 seconds off of Usain Bolt’s 100 meter dash world record as a freshman!